About our Contributors

 Rachel is based in London.
 She’s a lifelong Spurs fan and, more recently a Spurs Women season ticket holder.
 She runs http://spurswomen.uk.

-Rob is based in Perth, Western Australia and is providing Impetus with photos from all Perth SC’s matches as part of our coverage of Western Australia’s NPL Women’s competition.
+Rob is based in Perth, Western Australia and provides Impetus with photos from Perth Glory’s A-League Women matches as well as all Perth SC’s matches as part of our coverage of Western Australia’s NPL Women’s competition.

 I’m an Australian of both Northern Irish and Scottish descent.
 With Football, I’ve loved watching the game from a very young age.
 The overall appeal of it is that it really does bring people together from the passion it exuberates, the historic rivalries that exist between teams, the highest of highs as well as the lowest of the lows the game can provide, the drama a match can bring at a split second, the determination a player and/or team can have to come in clutch and most importantly make it count in the dying seconds of a match and so much more that I’m not even close to scratching the surface in regards to how special Football really is.
 Apart from my love of football, I am the host of a motorsport podcast called ‘The Next Generation (A F2 and F3 Podcast)’, since March 2021 and has an audience in Australia, the United States of America, England, Canada, Norway, New Zealand, Brazil, the Netherlands, France, and Germany.
 I am also massively into photography and my pictures from the match between the Matildas and the USA in November 2021 were published on the Area Sports Network website to an audience of 9,149 people.